Voidkai/Survey_on_NoSQL/Database Management System.md

 A page is a fixed-size block of data.

-- It can contain tuples, meta-data, indexes, log records...
+- It can contain
+  -  tuples
+  - meta-data
+  - indexes
+  - log records
+  - ...
-- Most systems do not mix page types
+- Most systems do not mix page types ?
 - Some systems require a page to be self-contained.

 Each page is given a unique identifier: Page ID